 For the nature lover, the white sand dunes offer many opportunities not found in other places, including sand sledding.
 Visitors can bring their own sleds to the park — plastic snow saucers work best — and enjoy the powdery expanse of sand and fun.

-To get a better view of the dunes beyond zipping by on a sled, visitors are also able to drive, hike and bike through the park.
+To get a better view of the dunes beyond zipping by on a sled, visitors are also able to drive, hike and bike with cruiser bikes for women through the park.

 When traveling within the United States, remember that each region and town has its own unique quality — which may not be obvious at first.
 Just being open to new experiences and opportunities is sometimes the best way to find unique travel destinations.